jadebustos/devopslabs/wrkshp-ansible/02-roles.md

 [ansible@controller roles]$
 ```

-File [roles/users/tasks/main.yaml](roles/users/tasks/main.yaml) will include all tasks to be performed by the role:
+File [roles/users/tasks/main.yaml](roles/users/tasks/main.yaml) includes all tasks to be performed by the role:

 ```yaml
 ---